 Holiday traditions can feel like a lot of work, but they carry the blessing of drawing us close to God and to each other.
 We gather to celebrate God's goodness and remember his past faithfulness even while looking expectantly ahead.
-We remember in this season that God came to earth to draw us close.
+We remember in this season that God came to earth in love to draw us close to him.

 Matthew 1:22-23 tells us, "All this took place to fulfill what the Lord had spoken by the prophet: 'Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel' (which means, God with us)."